elotroalex/chiens/_texts/translation.md

 - Martinique, Jamaica
 - no mirage or mountaingem
 - can lull to amnesia
-- the fire blast, the spoils of blood, the steel song
+- the fire blast, the rotten blood, the steel song
-- fraternal abysms of Jericho roses  ...
+- fraternal depths of Jericho roses  ...

 ---